Create ROR-powered typeaheads in forms

 Allow users to provide multiple affiliations

 Allow users to provide multiple affiliations, since many users are affiliated with multiple organizations.
-In addition, many users are affiliated with both a top-level organization such as the University of Wisconsin-Madison and a "child" research organization such as the Morgridge Institute for Research.
+In addition, many users are affiliated with both a high-level organization such as the University of Wisconsin-Madison and a "child" research organization such as the Morgridge Institute for Research.
 Making the ROR-powered institutional affiliation field repeatable enables users to provide both affiliations.

 See ROR hierarchies and relationships for more information about parent, child, and sibling research organizations in ROR.